maaislam/shipmentRecord/README.md

 <h2>Please Remember, if you are running the app for the first time you need to run `npm install` before you can run `npm run start`</h2>

+If you want to run the project locally follow the steps below:

 In the project directory, you can run:

 ### `npm run start`